Dream No Evil

 Dream No Evil is a 1970 American horror film written and directed by John Hayes, and starring Edmond O'Brien, Brooke Mills, and Marc Lawrence.
-Its plot follows young woman who, adopted and raised by a traveling evangelist group, develops a deadly obsession with locating her birth father.
+Its plot follows a young woman who, adopted and raised by a traveling evangelist group, develops a deadly obsession with locating her birth father.
 It was also released under the alternate titles The Faith Healer and Now I Lay Me Down to Die.

 Plot

 Grace MacDonald is orphaned by her parents and adopted as a child by a traveling Evangelist church in California who performs entertainment acts as part of their proselytizing.
 As an adult, Grace famously performs a high dive in the church's Hell-themed performances, led by Reverend Paul Jessie Bundy.
 The Reverend's brother, Patrick Bundy, a Los Angeles medical student engaged to Grace, lives his life separate from the church, though he remains committed to her.

 Patrick drives into the desert to visit Grace at one of the church's events in the Antelope Valley.
 Grace, a virgin, refuses Patrick's sexual advances, though she quietly struggles with her own sexual desires.
 In her spare time, Grace attempts to locate her biological father, Timothy, with whom she is obsessed.
 She eventually locates him after he dies and is received by the local morgue as a John Doe.
 While Grace views his body, Timothy miraculously returns to life, murdering the undertaker in the morgue.

 Grace brings her father back with her to a dilapidated farm where she and the Reverend are staying.
 Timothy is abrasive toward the Reverend, though Grace insists her father stay.
 Meanwhile, the Reverend professes his love for Grace, and the two begin to kiss in the barn.
 Timothy witnesses the scene, and murders the Reverend with a cleaving axe.
 Later, Grace awakens in an abandoned farmhouse on the compound.
 Believing the Reverend's murder may have been only a dream, she returns to the barn, but her fears are confirmed when she finds his bloodied corpse buried under straw.
 She disposes of his body in a garbage dump near the property.
 Grace begins to question her sanity, believing that her father could be merely a figment of her imagination.